flonadb/flonadb/README.md

     postgresql-research.properties.user=postgresql-user
     postgresql-research.properties.password=postgresql-pass
     ```
-    The `databases` property takes a comma-separated list of the unique names of the target databases, then we define
+    The `databases` property takes a comma-separated list of the unique names of the database instances, then we define
-    connection properties for each target database, the properties for each target database must be prefixed with database
+    connection properties for each database instance, the properties for each instance must be prefixed with the
     name that was defined in the value of the `databases` property as seen in the example above, please refer to the
-    [File Proxy Database Configuration](#file-proxy-database-configuration) section for the detailed list of supported
+    [File Proxy Database Configuration](#file-proxy-database-configuration) section for the complete list and
-    properties.
+    documentation of each property.
 - [Configure the client application](#client-setup) by setting the value of the `db.provider` property to
 `file` in the [Driver Configuration](#driver-configuration).
 Alternatively, you can comment out this property since
 `file` is the default value.
-- You also need to tell the Flona driver the location of database definition file, this is done by setting the path to
+- You also need to tell the Flona driver the location of database instance definition file, this is done by setting the
-the file as the value of an environment variable or a JVM system property named `FLONA_FILE_DB_CFG_LOCATION`.
+path to the file as the value of an environment variable or a JVM system property named `FLONA_FILE_DB_CFG_LOCATION`.

 > [!NOTE]
-> The File Proxy Database supports runtime reloading of the database definition file, to enable this see
+> The File Proxy Database supports runtime reloading of the database instance definition file, to enable this see
 > [File Proxy Database Configuration](#file-proxy-database-configuration)

 # Features